llm CLI Tool Guide 2026: Run Any LLM From Your Terminal

 Shell Scripting with llm

-Add it as a git alias in .gitconfig and it becomes a single command in your standard commit workflow.
+Add it as a git alias and it becomes a one-keystroke step in any commit workflow.

 Error log diagnosis